Astrobiomedical/astrobiomedical/README.md

-## Innovating at the nexus of Software, Space, and Human Impact
+## Innovating at the nexus of Software, Space, and Human Potential.

-### **Software Developer** and **Physicist** with experience spanning space mission operations, computational predictive analytics, biophysics, accessibility, fostering entrepreneurial mindset in teams, and more.
+### Software Developer and Physicist with experience spanning space mission operations, computational predictive analytics, (astro/bio/geo)physics, user-centered design and accessibility, fostering entrepreneurial mindset in teams, and more.

-### **I leverage my multifaceted background to create data-driven, impactful solutions to complex technical challenges on Earth and in Space.**
+### I leverage my multifaceted background to create data-driven, impactful solutions to complex technical challenges on Earth and in Space.

-### Dedicated to furthering my expertise in **Systems Engineering** and **Human** Factors in pursuing long-term goal of leading defining innovations in the field of Space Medicine.
+### Furthering my expertise in Systems Engineering and Human Factors.
+Pursuing long-term goal - pioneering defining innovations in the field of Space Medicine.

+### Keep in the loop about my work on social media @Astrobiomedical 👩🏻‍💻✨

 <!--